 We believe that science plays an important role in the implementation of environmental law and the development of good environmental policy.

 In recognition of this, in 2003 we established a scientific advisory service, with the role of providing objective scientific and technical advice to EDO NSW and our clients on public interest environmental matters.
+To see how the Service can work, read How science helps us defend the environment through law, EDO NSW blog, 15 August 2016.

 About the Scientific Advisory Service